Cohesive communities, are places that:

 For more information please see, Community cohesion, inclusion and equality | Local Government Association

-Community Cohesion and Hate Crime Grant
+Community Cohesion and Hate Crime Grants

-The funding is available to Voluntary and Community Sector (VCS) organisations, or partnerships of organisations, delivering activities that promote community cohesion, challenge hate crime and hate incidents, and support positive relationships between Nottingham’s diverse communities.
+The funding is available to Voluntary and Community Sector (VCS) organisations, or partnerships of organisations, delivering activities that promote community cohesion, challenge hate crime, and hate incidents, and support positive relationships between Nottingham’s diverse communities.

-The funding has been allocated to Nottingham through the Ministry of Housing, Communities and Local Government as part of a national response to the significant disorder seen in parts of England in July and August 2024, which was accompanied by concerning increases in racism, Islamophobia and other forms of hate.
+The funding has been allocated to Nottingham through the Ministry of Housing, Communities and Local Government as part of a national response to the significant disorder seen in parts of England in July and August 2024, which was accompanied by concerning increases in racism, Islamophobia, and other forms of hate.

-The Council particularly encourages applications for projects working in the Aspley, Clifton, Bulwell, Bestwood, Meadows, Broxtowe and Wollaton wards, especially those engaging White British men, women and young people, as these groups are currently under-represented within this funding stream.
+The Council particularly encourages applications for projects working in the Aspley, Clifton, Bulwell, Bestwood, Meadows, Broxtowe, and Wollaton wards, especially those engaging White British men, women, and young people, as these groups are currently under-represented within this funding stream.

 Organisations currently receiving funding through this grant scheme are not eligible to apply, to ensure a fair and equitable distribution of resources across the city.